Sands End Arts and Community Centre

 Local resident Tim Prager, who sits on the Residents Delivery Group for the centre, said: “This will be a meeting place, a hub of activity across languages, cultures and economic background, a venue for creative expression, a flexible space which encourages the community to be flexible in its use.

 “Perhaps most importantly, it will be what the broader Sands End community want it to be.
 Today and for decades to come.”

-The design for the centre was consulted on widely.
-Residents responded in writing and gave their views at public consultation events.
+It was consulted on widely with residents giving their opinions and suggestions in writing and at public consultation events.

 The design plan for the Sands End Arts and Community Centre was selected as one of the best in London at the New London Architecture Awards last year.